Oh My Cod!

 So why Friday?
 Why fried?
 And why fish?
 Well let’s start with the people that first settled this great state.
 Most of these people were Eastern European and Catholic.
 This means they were forbidden to eat meat on Fridays.
 So the abundant fisheries of Wisconsin and the surrounding great lakes made this a perfect place for the Friday Fish fry tradition to get its start.
 When it comes to the process of cooking the fish let’s face it, fried things taste great!
 Plus it was easy to cook a large portion of fish with little trouble.

-The popularity of the fish fry in the state got a very important bump in business from a very unexpected place.
+The wave of the fish fries in Wisconsin got a very important bump in business from a very unexpected place.
 When the prohibition law of 1920 went into effect the owners of these establishments would give away free meals to drive business.
 More often than not it would consist of fried fish and potatoes.
 Even after the law was repealed in 1933 some establishments would still do Friday night community fish fries.

 Today it is estimated that around one million fish fries are consumed each Friday in Wisconsin.
 That’s roughly 75% of all food consumed in restaurants that night.
 Long story short, if you’re in Wisconsin on a Friday night looking to grab a bite to eat, I’d get the fish.